 National Register Properties

 Take a look... at the master index of houses on this Website!
-There are links to houses of all ages never before included!
+There are links to houses all over town.
 If you have a photo of your house to add, please contact us!
 It could be an older photo, a more recent one, or even better, historic!

 Palo Alto Remembered: Stories from a City's Past find out more here